• Level of education

 Targeted skills

-- Apply fundamental concepts and technologies in analytical chemistry, chemical thermodynamics, solution chemistry, physical chemistry of materials, and chemical and physicochemical water purification techniques to address an issue in the field of water chemistry or analyze a research paper or presentation on water chemistry.
+- Apply fundamental concepts and technologies in analytical chemistry, chemical thermodynamics, solution chemistry, the physical chemistry of materials, and chemical and physical-chemical water treatment techniques to address a problem in the field of water chemistry or to analyze a research paper or presentation on water chemistry.

 Read more